The Most Incredible People Are Often the Most Overlooked.

 Who you are and how you naturally communicate.

-My work starts there.
+So my work starts there.

-Because of my background, I don’t just look at what someone offers — I look at how they think.
+Because of my background, I don’t just look at what someone offers.

+I look at how they think.
 How they explain things.

+What they notice.
 What they care about.

 I pay attention to the why behind their work, not just the what.